 Student Enrollment Student Enrollment Student Enrollment 2,499 or less 2,500 - 9,999 10,000 or more Bachelor's degree, or equivalent educational experience, with academic major in specific areas; OR Bachelor's degree, or equivalent educational experience, with any academic major, and either a State- recognized certificate for school nutrition directors or at least 1 year of relevant food service experience; OR Associate's degree, or equivalent educational experience, with academic major in specific areas, and at least one year of relevant food service experience; OR High school diploma (or GED) and 3 years of relevant food service experience.
 (For an LEA with less than 500 students, State Agency may approve a candidate with less than the required years of relevant food service experience, if candidate has minimum required education.)
 Bachelor's degree, or equivalent educational experience, with academic major in specific areas; OR Bachelor's degree in any academic major and a State- recognized certificate for school nutrition directors; OR Bachelor's degree in any academic major and at least two years of relevant school nutrition programs experience; OR Associate's degree, or equivalent educational experience, with academic major or concentration in food and nutrition, food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field; and at least 2 years of relevant school nutrition programs experience.
+State Agency may approve a candidate with 10 or more years of School Nutrition experience but who does not hold a bachelor's or an associate degree.
+Directors hired under this exemption must have a High School diploma or GED.
 Bachelor's degree, or equivalent educational experience, with academic major in specific areas; OR Bachelor's degree in any academic major, and a State- recognized certificate for school nutrition directors; OR Bachelor's degree in any major and at least five years of experience in management of school nutrition programs.
 Specific majors/areas of concentration: food service management, dietetics, family and consumer sciences, nutrition education, culinary arts, business, or a related field.
+State Agency may approve a candidate with 10 or more years of School Nutrition experience but who does not hold a bachelor's or associate degree.
+Directors hired under this exemption must have a High School diploma or GED.